 All advisors or solicitors should, if necessary, use professional interpreters to overcome any language difficulties.
 It’s better to use organisations that provide such services and who work with legal aid rates.

-Solicitors and Interpreters assisting in Legal Aid matters.
+Solicitors and Language Interpreters assisting in Legal Aid matters.

 To assist with legal aid work, the law firm must be regulated by the Solicitors Regulation Authority (SRA) or the Office of the Immigration Services Commissioner (OISC).